-School principals and hiring managers don’t necessarily care about the length of an education resume, unless of course, it is inappropriate in length, such as five pages.
-Then again, 5 pages could be the length of some higher education professors with lots of experience, publications, and presentations.
+School principals and hiring managers don’t necessarily care about the length of an education resume unless it is inappropriate in length, such as five pages.
+Then again, five pages could be the length of some higher education professors with lots of experience, publications, and presentations.

-What the reader will care about is whether or not it is visually appealing, easy to read and if they can readily find essential relevant information.
-So unless the advertisement specifies the length of the resume you need to submit, your resume should reflect the amount of related teaching experience, skills, and accomplishments you have.
+The reader will care about whether or not it is visually appealing, easy to read, and if they can readily find essential relevant information.
+So unless the advertisement specifies the length of the resume you must submit, your resume should reflect the amount of related teaching experience, skills, and accomplishments you have.

-If you’d like a rule of thumb for the appropriate length of your resume, remember that the length has to do with what is right to your experience and background.
+If you’d like a rule of thumb for the appropriate length of your resume, remember that the length has to do with what is suitable for your experience and background.

-What that means is your years of relevant teaching experience will ultimately determine the length of your resume.
-If you have less than three or four years of teaching experience and no other work experience, the general rule is that you should only need one page.
+That means your years of relevant teaching experience will ultimately determine the length of your resume.
+The general rule is that you should only need one page if you have less than three or four years of teaching experience and no other work experience.

 Why It’s Important Not to Focus on Resume Length

-The problem with being stuck on the idea of having a one-page education resume is that it can hinder your ability to sell yourself.
+The problem with being stuck on having a one-page education resume is that it can hinder your ability to sell yourself.

 With such a space constraint put on you, you will have little room to list anything other than the ‘what’ of your education, work history, and courses.
-You won’t have the chance to include pertinent keywords, showcase your accomplishments and the things that sell your teaching candidacy.
+You won’t have the chance to include pertinent keywords, showcase your accomplishments, and your core competencies that sell your teaching candidacy.

-On the flip-side, someone with three years of experience should not include every detail possible to end up with a three-page long resume.
-No school principal will want to sift through a lengthy document if it could have been easily condensed.
+On the flip side, someone with three years of experience should not include every detail possible to end up with a three-page-long resume.
+No school principal will want to sift through a lengthy document if the information isn’t relevant.

 Recommended Reading: Curriculum Vitae CV or Resume Formats for Teacher Job Applications

-When developing your resume consider how important each item is to the education position you are applying for before adding it.
-If it is not relevant, consider leaving it off to make room for more valuable information about your abilities and accomplishments.
+When developing your resume, consider how essential each item is to the education position you are applying for before adding it.
+If it is irrelevant, consider leaving it off to make room for more valuable information about your abilities and accomplishments.

-Ultimately, you should not be overly concerned about the number of pages.
+Ultimately, don’t be overly concerned about the number of pages.
 It is better to have a two-page resume that is easy to read than a one-page resume with the information jammed into a confined space.

-We would enjoy partnering with you if you need help with your resume and cover letter.
+We will enjoy partnering with you if you need help with your resume and cover letter.